Lib Dems increase Cheltenham majority

 Cheltenham was the only district in Gloucestershire to hold local elections this year, with half the seats up for grabs.

-Labour failed to win a seat, with the Conservatives and and the independent People Against Bureaucracy Group losing one seat each.
+Labour failed to win a seat, with the Conservatives and the independent People Against Bureaucracy Group losing one seat each.

+The former Liberal Democrat MP Martin Horwood, who lost his Cheltenham seat to Conservative Alex Chalk in last year's snap general election, was elected on to Cheltenham Borough Council.

 Click here to see the detailed results from Cheltenham.